 There are many therapies that are effective for depression and SAD.
-Cognitive Behavior Therapy (CBT) is one one the most widely trusted methods for treating depression due to it’s quick and lasting positive effects on depression and anxiety.
+Cognitive Behavioral Therapy (CBT) is one one the most widely trusted methods for treating depression due to it’s quick and lasting positive effects on depression and anxiety.

-If you are suffering from depression due to past trauma or growing up in a dysfunctional home, Trauma-Focused Cognitive Behavior Therapy is also effective and can bring about a substantial turn around in how you feel and how you live your life.
+If you are suffering from depression due to past trauma or growing up in a dysfunctional home, Trauma-Focused Cognitive Behavioral Therapy is also effective and can bring about a substantial turn around in how you feel and how you live your life.

 Whatever may be the cause of your depression, there is no need to suffer alone, reach out and get help for depression so you can begin to create a happy and healthy future.

 Dr. Gerald Brown is a therapist and life coach practicing in Statesville and Cornelius, North Carolina.
 He is within a short travel distance from Davidson, Mooresville, Huntersville, and North Charlotte.
 If you cannot travel to see Dr. Brown, he also provides therapy online.

 You are welcome to call and book your first appointment or fill out my contact form and click Send.